The Relationship between Diabetes and Stroke

 According to medical experts, diabetes increases your risk of stroke because of how it affects the blood vessels.

-- You see, with the extra sugar in the blood, the blood vessels are more likely to accumulate fat deposits.
+You see, with the increased glucose level in the blood, the blood vessels are more likely to accumulate fat deposits.

-- These fat deposits or blood clots can cause a stroke if they block or rupture the blood vessels leading to or within the brain.
+These fat deposits or blood clots can cause a stroke if they block or rupture the blood vessels within the brain.